 Dates & Prices

-- 7 nights accommodation: MS Normandie or MS Arkona with en-suite and air-conditioning
+- 7 nights accommodation: MS Normandie or MS Arlene II with en-suite and air-conditioning

-- Board basis: Full board including breakfast, packed lunch for cyclists and three to four course dinner
+- Board basis: Full board including breakfast, packed lunch (for cyclists) or light lunch on board (non-cyclists) and three course dinner

 - Services of an English speaking on-board guide with daily briefings of the bike tours